-- Complete a minimum of 240 hours of supervised direct counseling/client contact with individuals, couples, families and groups combined over 2 semesters. - Complete case notes, case studies, and class presentations/written evaluation required.
-Specific guidelines and checklists will be provided in class reflecting the content of the objectives above. - NEW: Submit weekly documentation of supervision session to faculty supervisor. - Satisfactory evaluations from on-site supervisor and on-campus instructor/supervisor.
+- Complete a minimum of 240 hours of supervised direct counseling/client contact with individuals, couples, families and groups combined over 2 semesters at assigned internship sites. - Complete one written case presentation (with handouts to entire class) with video work sample - Complete one oral case study with annotated bibliography handout or complete article handout to entire class - Submit weekly documentation of supervision [CARE note] session to faculty supervisor during class. - Satisfactory evaluations from on-site supervisor and on-campus instructor/supervisor.
 This includes satisfactory responses to ethical dilemmas and challenges. - Attendance and active participation in on-campus intern supervision class for two full semesters. - Demonstration of ability to accept and respond responsibly to both site and campus supervision. - Demonstration of ability to work collaboratively with colleagues at the internship site and on campus.